SCIENCE TUTORING

 After graduating in 1980 with a B.Sc.
 (Hons) in Physics with Physical Electronics, Malcolm embarked on a career in the Electronics / Computing industry.
 His career developed from Development engineer to Chief Operating Officer for a leading edge digital switch company.
 In 1996 he was awarded an MBA from Durham University.

-In 2002, Malcolm decided on a career change, moving into teaching.
-In 2005, Malcolm spent the summer working in a village school in South Africa.
-He participated in a student expedition to the high arctic.
-His passion for astronomy and space exploration has, since 2009, resulted in him taking over 200 students to the US Space and Rocket Centre in Huntsville, Alabama where they participated in the Advanced Space Academy.
+Malcolm has also enjoyed participating in a student expedition to the high Arctic.
+His passion for astronomy and space exploration has resulted in him taking over 200 students to the US Space Centre in Huntsville, Alabama where they participated in the Advanced Space Academy.

 TAMARA